 "Same thing that happened to your hand.
 Repeated a thousand times."

-When the tall Texan had completed his rather somber tale, ending with a happy note, I found myself truly proud of the accomplishments and struggles that he had endured on his road to redemption.
+When the tall Texan had completed his rather somber tale, ending with a happy note, I found myself truly proud of the accomplishments and struggles that he had endured on his long road to redemption.
 He winked at me when he caught the tenor of my emotions and sent a wave of love and trust back to me in response.
 At that moment, I knew that he would always try to keep me in the loop.

 "An army," Alice whispered.
 "Why didn't you tell me?"